Lion251/Arduino/libraries/RF24/docs/pico_sdk.md

 ## Using Multiple Radios

 It is possible to drive multiple nRF24L01 transceivers on a single board.
 To do this each radio needs dedicated digital output pins for the CE and CSN pins.

+@warning The RPi Pico board's 3v regulator is typically insufficient to power more than 1 radio.
+It is also worth mentioning that the RPi Pico board uses a switching regulator which inherently produces electrical noise (a not steady 3v signal otherwise referred to as "power instability").

 If you want to drive each radio with a separate SPI bus, then the following example will demonstrate how to do that.